ncase/anxiety/scenes/act3.md

 r: Haha!
 Good.

 r: Ok.
-You see that swimming pool down there?
+You see that baby-blue swimming pool down there?

 ```
 publish('hong-next');